-Scheme X: #ML water imported Scheme Y: #ML water imported
+Scheme X: #ML water imported (comments: text detailing the water imported) Scheme Y: #ML water imported (comments: text detailing the water imported)

-Include qualifying text to describe:
+A text comment is required to describe:

-- The type and volume of water i.e. raw, treated (potable or non-potable) - The scheme that the water was imported from
+- The type and volume of water i.e. raw, treated (potable or non-potable). - The scheme that the water was imported from.